 The Council has a revenue budget of over £1bn, with 87 local Councillors representing the 550,000 residents of Cornwall, delivering services to every community across the County.

-- Democratic Cornwall
+- A thriving, sustainable Cornwall

 The Council has a workforce of around 5,000 and is the biggest employer in Cornwall.
 The Chief Executive and Strategic Directors form the Council's management team.

 Council staff and services are based in offices, depots and facilities across Cornwall.
 Advice and information about Council services are available through our Information Service (One Stop Shops), call centre and website.